mark-obeirne/boardgameempire/testing.md

 3. Click on send mail button with all fields filled out correctly and ensure that user is redirected to a success page
 4. Check Boardgame Empire email address and ensure that message is delivered correctly

+### All Products / Search page
+1. Click More Details button for a product and ensure correct product detail page is loaded
+2. Click Quick Add to Cart button a ensure that page reloads, cart quantity and total increases correctly, and message displays that product is added to cart

+### Sort functionality
+1. Select Name (A-Z) from dropdown and ensure that products are ordered correctly
+2. Select Name (Z-A) from dropdown and ensure that products are ordered correctly
+3. Select Price (Low to High) from dropdown and ensure that products are ordered correctly (including sale items)
+4. Select Price (High to Low) from dropdown and ensure that products are ordered correctly (including sale items)
+5. Select Min Players (Low to High) from dropdown and ensure that products are ordered correctly
+6. Select Min Players (High to Low) from dropdown and ensure that products are ordered correctly
+7. Select Max Players (Low to High) from dropdown and ensure that products are ordered correctly
+8. Select Max Players (High to Low) from dropdown and ensure that products are ordered correctly
+9. Select Playtime (Shortest to Longest) from dropdown and ensure that products are ordered correctly
+10. Select Playtime (Longest to Shortest) from dropdown and ensure that products are ordered correctly